-The counter terrorism network is currently working on a record number of over 700 investigations involving 3000 individuals.
+The counter terrorism network is currently working on a record number of over 800 investigations.

 The majority of these investigations heavily rely on intelligence and those who gather it.
 Collecting and analysing intelligence is at the centre of Counter Terrorism Policing, and roles in these areas are critical to keeping our country safe.

 The definition is gathering information with the purpose to track and predict crime with a view to curbing it.

 Working in Counter Terrorism intelligence is about giving decision makers the crucial information they need to make the best possible judgement in relation to national security.

 Intelligence helps to build a picture of terrorist activities and methods, which assists with large scale investigations which aim to prevent attacks and save lives.

 For instance, information comes from across the globe, in all kinds of formats, and our analysts are here to make sense of it.

 Intelligence Analysts may look at automatic number plate recognition (ANPR) data to develop a pattern of life for a subject of interest.
 Asking questions such as: where do they work? when and where do they take their children for the school run? do they regularly drive to a gym or shopping centre?

 I have always been fascinated by human behaviour, particularly criminal behaviour.
 I studied psychology and criminology at university and really enjoyed it.
 I was looking for employment after I graduated and came across an Intelligence Analyst post where the job description was very reflective of what I had been doing at university.
 It felt like a natural and befitting next step.